Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Results

 \subsubsection{Roles}

-Legal professionals often participate in licensing compliance tasks, either in-house or as outside counsel~\cite{wintersgill2024law}.
-We asked our participants whether they or their organization regularly worked with legal professionals or people otherwise trained in software licensing and/or copyright law.
+Legal professionals often participate in licensing compliance tasks, either in house or as outside counsel~\cite{wintersgill2024law}.
+We asked participants whether they or their organization regularly worked with legal professionals or people otherwise trained in software licensing and/or copyright law.
 Eighteen participants responded ``Yes,'' 25 responded ``No,'' and 15 responded ``I don't know.''
-This indicates that expert-level licensing knowledge may not always be available to developers---or, in cases where it is, they may not be aware of it.
-This creates a particularly challenging situation since developers often do not have training associated with software licensing and find licensing tasks challenging~\cite{almeida2019investigating}.
+This indicates that expert-level licensing knowledge may not always be available to developers (or they may not be aware of it).
+This creates a challenging situation, since developers often do not have training in software licensing and find licensing tasks challenging~\cite{almeida2019investigating}.

-To understand developers' perspectives on the issue in practice, we asked participants, ``If an issue related to software licensing arises during software development, who is responsible for resolving that issue?''
-Participants could select developers, legal experts, an OSPO, or enter another role under ``other.''
-As shown in \Cref{fig:responsible_for_licensing}, respondents were divided on the issue.
-Although legal experts were most frequently cited as being responsible for addressing licensing issues (23), developers were also frequently listed (17).
-Notably, 5 respondents who answered that they did not regularly work with legal professionals and 4 respondents who reported not knowing if they or their organization regularly worked with legal professionals nonetheless selected legal experts as responsible for resolving licensing issues.
-Several respondents indicated they did not know whose responsibility it was (20), which may indicate a lack of experience or awareness in this topic.
-Developers rarely cited an OSPO, a group dedicated to managing activities related to open-source software, as responsible for addressing licensing issues (7).
-One respondent selected ``other'' and elaborated in a short answer that they were solely responsible for licensing in their case.
+To understand developers' perspectives on the issue, we asked participants, ``If an issue related to software licensing arises during software development, who is responsible for resolving that issue?''
+Participants could select developers, legal experts, OSPO, or enter another role under ``other.''
+As shown in \Cref{fig:responsible_for_licensing}, the respondents were divided on the issue.
+Although legal experts were listed most frequently (23), developers were also often chosen (17).
+Notably, 5 respondents who answered that they did not regularly work with legal professionals and 4 respondents who reported not knowing if they or their organization regularly worked with legal professionals nevertheless selected legal experts as responsible for resolving licensing issues, indicating that such answers were likely based on respondents' beliefs regarding these responsibilities more than lived experience or known procedure.
+The participants' answers may have depended on the resources available to them.
+Of the 40 respondents who indicated that they have worked on proprietary software, 20 said legal experts were responsible, while of the remaining 18 respondents who did not work on proprietary software, only 3 listed legal experts as responsible.
+Additionally, many respondents indicated that they did not know whose responsibility it was (20), which may indicate limited experience on this topic.
+Developers rarely cited an OSPO~\cite{munir2021rise}, a group dedicated to managing activities related to OSS, as responsible for addressing licensing issues (7).
+One respondent selected ``other'' and elaborated that they were solely responsible for licensing in their case.